leeper/Rcourse/Scripts.md

 # Tutorial Scripts #

-Below you will find links to a number of fully executible R scripts (written in Roxygen) that walk through various aspects of R programming.
+Below you will find links to a number of fully executible R scripts (written in [roxygen comments](https://github.com/yihui/knitr/blob/master/inst/examples/knitr-spin.R)) that walk through various aspects of R programming.

 ---
 ## The R language ##